jazho76/house_of_apple_2/README.md

 **Note**: WIP.
 This explanation still needs some corrections and improvements.

 **FSOP: File Stream Oriented Programming**.
-The general idea is to abuse the vtable dispatch of \_IO_FILE_PLUS structs to achieve arbitrary function calls.
+The general idea is to abuse the vtable dispatch of `_IO_FILE_plus` structs to achieve arbitrary function calls.
 This can potentially be escalated into a stack pivoting and ROP.
-All experiments done in latest glibc 2.43.
+All experiments done in latest glibc at the time of writing (2.43).

 ## Sandbox environment